 The Advanced find and replace window stays open.
 You can even click the segment, make changes, and then return to the Advanced find and replace window.

-- To replace the latest match: Click Replace this. memoQ replaces the match with the Replace with text.
+- To replace the latest match: Click the Replace this button. memoQ replaces the match with the Replace with text.
 Then it jumps to the next match, and highlights it.
 The Advanced find and replace window stays open.

-- To replace all occurrences in the open document: Click the little arrow next to Preview and replace, and choose Replace All. memoQ replaces every occurrence of the Find what text with the Replace with text. memoQ counts the occurrences, and shows the number on the right.
+- To replace all occurrences in the open document: Click the Replace all button. memoQ replaces every occurrence of the Find what text with the Replace with text. memoQ counts the occurrences, and shows the number on the right.
 When memoQ finishes replacing, it announces the result in the Find/Replace message box.
 To return to the Find and Replace window: Click OK.
 The Find and replace window stays open.

-- To go through occurrences after you search through several documents: Click Find all. memoQ searches all the specified documents and segments, then displays a list of results on a separate document tab.
+- To list occurrences in several documents: Click the Find all button. memoQ searches all the specified documents and segments, then displays the result list on a separate document tab.
 This is best if you need to search many documents: It would take a lot of time to open each document in the translation editor.
 After the list opens, memoQ closes the Advanced find and replace window.

-- To just mark the segments that contain matches: Next to Find all, click the little arrow, and choose Mark all. memoQ will search through the documents, and mark every segment that contains a match. memoQ will not open a list of matches.
+- To just mark the segments that contain matches: Click the Mark all button. memoQ searches through the documents, and mark every segment that contains a match.
+Marked segments have an outline on their Comments icon: . memoQ will not open a list of matches.
 However, you can use filtering or views to get to these segments.

 If you need to find several different things that still have something in common, you can use regular expressions.
 With regular expressions, you can write up patterns rather than the exact text you are looking for.

-In the Replace with box, you can include the matching variables.
+In the Replace with box, you can include matching variables.
 Type $1 for the first recognized chunk; $2 for the second one; and so on.
-You can use these if you have previously clicked Use regular expressions icon, and there are replaceable groups (for example, (^s+)) in the Find what box.
+You can use these if you are in regex mode, and there are replaceable groups (for example, (^s+)) in the Find what box.
 To learn more, see the Regular expressions help page.

 All the other options are the same as in the normal view of the window.
-However, you have no more options on controlling the match: memoQ will find the regular expression regardless of where they occur or whether they cover an entire word or an entire segment.
+However, you have no more options on controlling the match: memoQ will find the regular expression wherever they occur, even if they cover an entire word or an entire segment.